 - Part C plans may require a monthly premium, as costs vary.
 Most people pay between $0-$200 per month.

 - You may have copays and other out-of-pocket costs.

-- Additionally, you must pay your Part B (doctor and outpatient care) premium.
+- Additionally, you must pay your Part B premium.

 What does it cover?

-- Part C covers all services Original Medicare Parts A and B cover.
+- Part C is an alternative to Medicare Parts A and B. Plans cover all services Original Medicare Parts A and B cover.

 - May have limited providers in your area, ask your provider if they work with the plan you are considering.

 - Most Part C plans include prescription drug coverage (Part D).